-This route is a popular tourist destination ideal for those looking to explore, appreciate, and buy local Salvadoran arts and crafts.
+The locations on this route are a popular tourist destination ideal for those looking to explore, appreciate, and buy local Salvadoran traditional crafts.

-The route is composed of six small colorful towns, Ilobasco San Ignacio, La Palma, Suchitoto, Citala, and San Sebastian; these towns produce fantastic crafts made out of clay, wood, and other items.
+The route is composed of six small colorful towns, Ilobasco San Ignacio, La Palma, Suchitoto, Citala, and San Sebastian.
+These towns produce fantastic El Salvador handicrafts made out of clay, wood, tule, and other materials.

-Even though the artisan route is centered on pottery, hand made crafts, and art, every town on this route has plenty of additional activities for visitors to enjoy and appreciate.
+The artisan route is centered on pottery, handmade crafts, and other local arts.
+Nonetheless, every town on this route has plenty of additional tourist activities for visitors to enjoy and appreciate.

 The town of San Ignacio is located in the department of Chalatenago, near the border with Honduras.
-This town, in addition to its fantastic handicrafts, is also near El Pital, the highest point in El Salvador.
+This town, in addition to its fantastic handicrafts, is also near El Pital National Park, the highest point in El Salvador.
 Another top reason to visit this town is because of its fantastic mountain weather.

 The city of La Palma in Chalatenago is the birthplace of painter Fernando Llort, a Salvadoran artist who created Naift Art.
 This art form is a technique that consists of representing events of everyday Salvadoran rural life, as well as typical flora and fauna into Copinol Seeds or wood.